 SUNDAY SCHOOL Kindergarten to 6th Grade Smiles, stories from the Bible, interaction with friends and caring adults, praying with others, drawing and games: All these things are important to the faith and life of young people.
 We will be offering IN-PERSON, OUTDOOR Sunday school as the weather holds.
 9:40 AM – 10:10 AM – Sunday school for children Kindergarten to 6th grade will take place outside between worship services at the side of the church where the volleyball net is located.
 Students and adult leaders are required to wear masks and 6 feet social distance.
 Children are asked to bring blankets/towels

-Crossroads Connection – Supporting Food Insecure Students in 9 schools (plus video) If nothing else, 2020 has been a year of change and uncertainty.
+Crossroads Connection – Supporting Food Insecure Students in 9 schools (plus video) If nothing else, 2020 was a year of change and uncertainty.
 Crossroads has been waiting, watching, and trying to determine the best path forward.
-One thing that hasn’t changed is our mission; it has always been and will continue to be eliminating food insecurity as a barrier to learning.
+One thing that has not changed is our mission; it has always been and will continue to be eliminating food insecurity as a barrier to learning.
 The distribution channel for our weekend food bags was through the schools, so we’ve had to re-evaluate that practice.
 During this time of remote learning, we will be providing different variety of food in larger portions that

 Weather-permitting, the Arts and Artisans team offers cards and paper-bead jewelry for sale near the picnic tables on Sundays between services.
 Please take a look!
 It is a wonderful opportunity to support the Village of Hope in Haiti.
 The jewelry is individually priced, and the cards are still $3 each, or a package of 5 assorted cards is $10.
 We are very grateful for your support this year.
 Do a little open-air shopping for a good cause!